wp-plugins/dynamic-hostname/readme.txt

 = Manual Installation =

 1. Upload the entire `/dynamic-hostname` directory to the `/wp-content/plugins/` directory.
-2. Activate Aa through the 'Plugins' menu in WordPress.
+2. Activate As through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.4.1 =

+* Tested up to 4.1

 = 0.1.0 =
 * First release